 Here is my homemade vegan pad Thai sauce recipe.
 It's so easy!

-Mix together the ingredients below in a small saucepan.
+Mix the ingredients below in a small saucepan.
 Cook on low medium heat until the sauce comes to a full boil and starts to thicken.
 Makes about ¾ cup

 - 2 tablespoons soy sauce